 "Using a DAF in an estate plan is a way to ease a client's concerns about which charitable cause to support while moving forward with completing an estate plan," notes Pirone-Benson.

-This approach can provide flexibility to adjust giving priorities without some of the typical costs and inconvenience associated with modifying estate planning documents or creating other charitable giving vehicles such as private foundations or supporting organizations.
+This approach can provide flexibility to pivot and change the wishes of your estate giving bequests without some of the typical costs and inconvenience associated with modifying estate planning documents or creating other charitable giving vehicles such as private foundations or supporting organizations.
 Pirone-Benson provides this example: "If you’ve named 3 charities as beneficiaries in your will or trust, then decide 6 months later that you would like to add 2 additional charities, you’ll have to contact your estate planning attorney to revise that document.
 With a DAF, you could simply change the charities and/or their allocated percentages on the DAF succession plan."

 All you would need to do when you wish to make a change is to inform the DAF sponsor, which you can usually do with a few clicks online.